 Morning Glory (Ipomoea Purpurea Crimson Rambler) - This old-time favorite climber is easily grown from Morning Glory seeds.
 Morning Glory Crimson Rambler features a bloom that's a cherry-red color with a white throat, and it measures 2 - 3 inches across.

 Dwarf Morning Glory Ensign Mix (Convolvulus Tricolor Minor Ensign Mix) - Grow this mounding variety from Dwarf Morning Glory seeds for colorful, hardy, compact bedding plants.
-In addition to the flower bed, Dwarf Morning Glory uses include containers or window boxes.
+In addition to the flower bed, use the plants include containers or window boxes.
 This mix features 2 inch trumpet-shaped blooms that are tri-colored.

 Morning Glory (Ipomoea Purpurea Fieldgrown Mix) - Start these Morning Glory seeds all along a fence row and enjoy the climbing vine with a mix of many colors.
 Morning Glory vines can be used to cover unsightly fences or outbuildings.
 Ipomoea Purpurea Morning Glory establishes quickly and within a short period of time, a structure is covered with a lovely vining plant and a profusion of colorful flowers.